nicolargo/glances/docs/quickstart.rst

 .. image:: _static/screenshot-wide.png

-It is also possible to display stats directly to stdout using:
+It is also possible to display RAW JSON stats directly to stdout using:

 .. code-block:: console